Cheney, Washington: Economy

 Once a booming railroad town and county seat, Cheney is a bedroom community to the city of Spokane.
 Many people who live in Cheney work and shop in Spokane, while over half of the student population at Eastern Washington University commutes to classes in Cheney daily.
-Cheney has its own distinctive economic characteristics, but its fortunes and growth are tightly linked to the greater economy of the Inland Northwest.
+Cheney has its distinctive economic characteristics, but its fortunes and growth are tightly linked to the greater economy of the Inland Northwest.
 Eastern Washington University is the single largest employer in Cheney, followed by the Cheney School District and city government.
-In the private sector, healthcare dominates the employment base followed closely by farming and agriculture with the principal crops being dryland graincrops like wheat, barley and peas along with a substantial amount of hay production.
+In the private sector, healthcare dominates the employment base, followed closely by farming and agriculture with the principal crops being dryland grain crops like wheat, barley, and peas along with a substantial amount of hay production.

-With Cheney located just 15 mi southwest of Spokane, the city has seen some significant growth since the mid and late 1990s which continues today as the Spokane area continues growing.
+With Cheney located just 15 mi southwest of Spokane, the city has seen some significant growth since the mid and late 1990s, which continues today as the Spokane area continues growing.
 Much of the growth and development has taken place in the northern part of the city, where Interstate 90 enters Cheney.
 I-90 is the main thoroughfare between Cheney and Spokane.
-Over the years this area has seen the development of several new businesses and restaurants including a new shopping center with a Safeway supermarket, Pizza Hut, Starbucks coffee, and a credit union.
-Holiday Inn Express recently opened a new hotel in Cheney.
+Over the years, this area has seen the development of several new businesses and restaurants, including a new shopping center with a supermarket, restaurants and a credit union.
 The city has seen residential growth with the addition of several apartments and housing subdivisions.